fbpx

 How the War in Ukraine Affected Hermes Investments

-The war in Ukraine has taken a sizable toll on the market value of luxury goods, and this isn’t just exclusive to Hermes.
+The war in Ukraine has taken a sizable toll on the market value of luxury goods like watches, and this isn’t just exclusive to Hermes.
 Companies like Prada, Moncler, LVMH, Kering, Richemont, and Chanel have all taken a hit from this conflict as they closed their stores in Russia following the invasion of Ukraine.

 Sanctions imposed by the United States also supported the decisions made by these companies.
 Any luxury goods worth more than $1,000 per product are banned from shipment to Russia.
 The measure targets Russian oligarchs (the primary supporters of Putin’s regime) who frequent these high-end brands.